Scholar Handbook

 In 2015, the full-time, one-year research-intensive Master of Science option was added to meet an important need for recent college graduates planning to complete a gap year prior to applying to medical school or PhD programs.
 This unique and rigorous option provides hands-on research training and direct clinical research mentorship, building important skills and creating professional networking opportunities.

-All classes are held in an evening or weekend format, on the Washington University School of Medicine campus.
+All classes are held in an evening or weekend format, on the WashU Medicine campus.

 Our Commitment